Easy Ayurveda Video Classes

 Shwasahara – Useful in dyspnoea, Asthma, Bronchitis and Chronic respiratory disorders.

-Atisarajit – Relieves dysentery and diarrhoea
+Atisarajit – Relieves dysentery and diarrhea

 Doshatrayahara – balances all the three Doshas